Harmful False or Deceptive Practices

 Our policies against harmful false information are complemented by extensive product design safeguards and advertising rules that limit virality, promote transparency, and elevate the role of authenticity across our platform.
 For more information on the ways our platform architecture supports these objectives, visit this blog post.

-Fraud and spam can subject Snapchatters to substantial financial harm, cybersecurity risks, and even legal exposure (not to mention unpleasant and annoying experiences).
-To reduce these risks, we prohibit deceptive practices that undermine trust in our community.
+Fraud can expose Snapchatters to financial harm, cybersecurity risks, and even legal risk.
+To help reduce these risks, we prohibit deceptive practices that undermine trust in our community.

-Prohibited practices include content that promote scams of any kind; get-rich-quick schemes; unauthorized or undisclosed paid or sponsored content; and the promotion of fraudulent goods or services, including counterfeit goods, documents, or certificates.
-We also prohibit pay-for-follower promotions or other follower-growth schemes; the promotion of spam applications; and the promotion of multilevel marketing or pyramid schemes.
+Prohibited practices include content that promotes scams of any kind; get-rich-quick schemes; unauthorized or undisclosed paid or sponsored content; multilevel marketing or pyramid schemes; and the promotion of fraudulent goods or services, including counterfeit goods or documents.
 We also prohibit money laundering (including money couriering or money muling) of any kind.
-This includes receiving and transferring money that's illegally-obtained or from an unknown source on behalf of someone else, unauthorized and illegal money transmission or currency exchange services, and soliciting and promoting these activities.
+This includes receiving and transferring money that's illegally obtained or from an unknown source on behalf of someone else, unauthorized and illegal money transmission or currency exchange services, and soliciting and promoting these activities.

 Finally, our policies prohibit pretending to be someone (or something) that you’re not, or attempting to deceive people about who you are.
-This includes impersonating your friends, celebrities, brands, or other organizations.
-These rules also mean that it’s not okay to imitate Snapchat or Snap, Inc. branding.
+This includes impersonating your friends, peers, celebrities, brands, or other organizations.
+These rules also mean that it’s a violation to imitate Snapchat or Snap, Inc., branding.